nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-10-23-size_of_llcs.md

 The low percentage of LLCs with three or more members suggests that LLCs are not commonly used as a way for groups of individuals to start a business together, but rather as a way for individuals to own and operate a business on their own.

-## The Most Common Sizes of LLCs in Terms of Revenue and Number of Employees
+## What are the Most Common Sizes of LLCs?

 <center>
 <img alt="revenue and employees" src="/images/content/funny-workers.png" title="Employees in an LLC" style="width: 63%; height: 63%">